Why We All Need HIPAA Compliance

 It can be discouraging for everyone involved, but it doesn’t have to be.

-Generally speaking, it’s not the security rules that are the problem, rather it’s how and why they are applied.
-We’ve broken down the reasons we need HIPAA Compliance in the medical world and put them into terms that apply to those who work in the field, as well as all of us patients.
+Generally speaking, it’s not the security rules that are the problem, rather, it’s how and why they are applied.
+For this blog, I’ve broken down the reasons we need HIPAA Compliance in the medical world and put them into terms that apply to those who work in the field, as well as all of us patients.

 Let’s start here.
 Whether you work in a medical office or are a patient, abiding by the security rules isn’t an option, it’s the law.
 Just as you can’t drive 100 mph through a school zone or walk out of a grocery store with a cart full of food without facing the consequences, healthcare organizations can face fines of $25,000-$50,000 for a single violation if they are out of compliance.

-These standards were created to ensure patient privacy by establishing rules for the legal use of and disclosure of medical information.
+These standards were created to ensure patient privacy by establishing rules for the legal use and disclosure of medical information.
 For most people, medical information is extremely personal, yet before these security rules existed, rarely enforced and inconsistent state laws were all we had.
-Congress had passed privacy statutes protecting driver’s license records, cable TV records, school records, and even phone records back in the 1970s, but it wasn’t until the Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 that this most personal of information was finally protected.
+Congress had passed privacy statutes protecting driver’s license records, cable TV records, school records, and even phone records back in the 1970s, but it wasn’t until the Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 that the government finally protected this most personal of information.

-No matter how it sometimes feels, these rules were put in place to protect us all.
+No matter how it sometimes feels, these rules were implemented to protect us all.